majovano/cert-eu-ticket-classification/DEPLOYMENT.md

 ## Overview
 This guide will help you deploy your CERT-EU Ticket Classification System to make it accessible to anyone via a web link.

-## 🎯 Recommended Deployment Platform: Railway
+## 🎯 Recommended Deployment Platform: Render

-Railway is perfect for this project because:
+Render is perfect for this project because:
 - ✅ Easy deployment with Docker
 - ✅ Built-in PostgreSQL database
 - ✅ Automatic HTTPS/SSL